welainom/BlueStamp-Engineering-William-Liu/index.md

                b'Content-Type: image/jpeg\r\n\r\n' + mask + b'\r\n')
 ```
 This code uses cv2 functions to convert the captured video into something readable by html.
 This allows for faster processing and better video
 ```python
 @app.route('/video_feed_red')
 def video_feed_stream2():
     return Response(generate_frames2(), mimetype='multipart/x-mixed-replace; boundary=mask')
 ```
-This code creates a route of the web server, and these functions are called by the html code to retrieve the video.
+This code creates a route of the web server, and it calls the generate_frames2 function to retrieve the video.
 ```html
 <div class="converted-video-container">
     <h1>Converted Video Feed</h1>
     <img id="video" src="{{ url_for('video_feed_stream2') }}">
 </div>
 ```
-This is the html code that takes the video from the python functions. src="{{ url_for('video_feed_stream2') }}, this part specifies the source of the video.
+This is the html code that takes the video from the python functions. src="{{ url_for('video_feed_stream2') }} specifies the source of the video, which is what the function video_feed_stream2() returns.

 # First Modification:

 **Summary:**
 My first modification was allowing the user to manually control the robot, and override it's automatic driving.
 I did this using MIT App Inventor, and an HC05 bluetooth module.
 Using MIT App Inventor, I created an app that allows the user to switch between manual and automatic modes, and gives them five movement functions, forward, reverse, turning left, turning right, and stopping.
+Also, the user can adjust the speed of the robot between three speeds, slow, medium, or fast.

 **How It Works:**
 The app is connected to the bluetooth module, which is connected to my Raspberry Pi.
 When a button is pressed, it sends a character through the bluetooth module to the Raspberry Pi.
 For example, if the forward button was pressed, it would send a "F".
 The raspberry Pi recieves these characters, and moves the motors accordingly.
 The default mode is automatic, but if the user presses manual or automatic mode, the robot will switch accordingly.